 The life time of a computers usability has a direct impact on the planetary environment.
-Most of the carbon emissions that a computer produces in its lifetime is from the manufacturing of the machine.
-For most computers its electricity use even when powered by coal power is only minor compared with the initial release for construction.
+Most of the carbon emissions that a computer produces in its lifetime is from the manufacturing of the machine itself.
+For most computers its electricity use even when powered by coal power is only minor compared with the initial release for its construction.

 When you use a proprietary computer systems then you may not have a choice in this matter.
 These systems can lock you out of functionality or system updates at the whim of the developers, typically this is done so that you are forced to buy a newer model machine.
 Not only does this restrict your freedom to use your computer as you wish but it also restricts forces you to purchase items needlessly.

 This is known as Planned (Forced) Obsolescence.
-Where something is rendered useless before it typically should be.
-Machine such as the Apple iPad and iPhones are known to have the updates restricted on older phones despite there being no physical reason for these restrictions.
+When a piece of hardware is rendered useless before its hardware has broken from use.
+Machines such as the Apple iPad and iPhones are known to have the updates restricted on older phones despite there being no physical reason for these restrictions.
 It doesn't just impact the iThings, it impacts almost all computer hardware sold today.

 Computers only make up a small part of the carbon emissions problem but as a whole we need to minimise these issues wherever possible.
-Just because there are bigger problems doesn’t mean we can ignore our immediate ones.
+Just because there are bigger problems does not mean we can ignore our immediate solutions that we personally change today.
 The lesser of two evils is still evil.
-Because of this we need to use what machines we have today for a long time so that we don’t end up producing more emissions and waste than necessary.
+Because of this we need to use what machines we have today for a long time so that we do not end up producing more emissions and waste than necessary.